Careers in information technology (IT) typically involve the use of computers and telecommunications for storing, protecting and sending data.

 Design and develop solutions to complex applications problems, system administration issues, or network concerns.
 Perform systems management and integration functions.

 Provide technical assistance to computer users.
-Answer questions or resolve computer problems for clients in person, or via telephone or electronically.
+Answer questions or resolve computer problems for clients in person, via telephone, or electronically.
 May provide assistance concerning the use of computer hardware and software, including printing, installation, word processing, electronic mail, and operating systems.

 Administer, test, and implement computer databases, applying knowledge of database management systems.
 Coordinate changes to computer databases.
+Identify, investigate, and resolve database performance issues, database capacity, and database scalability.
 May plan, coordinate, and implement security measures to safeguard computer databases.